kimhellbom/SF-Grunt/README.md

 You can change the name of the static resource in package.json

-Typing: "grunt watch" will watch for any changes to js files or less files in the src folder and deploy them into salesforce.
+Typing: `grunt watch` will watch for any changes to js files or less files in the src folder and deploy them into salesforce.